EL1909/PirateWar/README.md

     - Click on **Deploy**

 ## Credits
+---
-- I consulted [**Knowledge Mavens**](https://www.youtube.com/@KnowledgeMavens) youtube channel, in order to correctly writte and indentitation of my code.
+- I consulted [**Knowledge Mavens**](https://www.youtube.com/@KnowledgeMavens) youtube channel, in order to correctly writte and comptrolling indentitation of my code.
-- Code Institute for the deployment terminal.
+- Code Institute for the deployment template.
 - Wikipedia for the details of the battleship game.